Christopher Greene: Battle of Red Bank

-In October, Greene was in charge of Fort Mercer, New Jersey, on the Delaware River near Woodbury in a section of Deptford Township, now National Park, New Jersey, south of Philadelphia and Trenton in Gloucester County.
+In October, Greene was in charge of Fort Mercer at Red Bank in what is now the borough of National Park south of Philadelphia and Trenton in Gloucester County, New Jersey.

 Fort Mercer and its Pennsylvania counterpart on the west side of the river, Fort Mifflin, had the mission of defending the Delaware River against British naval movements on the river.
 After the British captured Philadelphia in September 1777, the forts prevented the Royal Navy from bringing supplies into the city.

-On October 22, 1777, the fort was assaulted by the Hessians under Colonel Carl von Donop, in what came to be called the Battle of Red Bank in Red Bank in Gloucester County.
-Von Donop was eager to avenge the 1776 defeat of Hessian troops by Washington in the Battle of Trenton.
-Though they were supported by gunfire from six British men-o-war in the Delaware River, they were repulsed with heavy loss, and von Donop was mortally wounded.

-Greene spent the winter of 1777 to 1778 with his regiment at the Continental Army's winter quarters at Valley Forge near Philadelphia, Pennsylvania.
+On October 22, 1777, Fort Mercer was assaulted by the Hessians under Colonel Carl von Donop, in what came to be called the Battle of Red Bank.
+Von Donop was eager to avenge the 1776 defeat of Hessian troops by George Washington in the Battle of Trenton.
+Though supported by gunfire from six Royal Navy warships in the Delaware River, the Hessians were repulsed with heavy loss, and von Donop was mortally wounded.
+Greene spent the winter of 1777 to 1778 with his regiment at the Continental Army's winter quarters at Valley Forge near Philadelphia.